-PlagScan uses an encrypted document transfer (256-bit SSL via https) for maximum security.
-If you like to activate encryption prior to logging in, select https://www.plagscan.com.
+PlagScan uses an encrypted document transfer method (256-bit SSL via https) for maximum security.
+If you would like to activate encryption prior to logging in, select https://www.plagscan.com.
 Secure Socket Layer (SSL) is the protocol that enables this safe data transfer via the internet.
-The SSL protocol makes sure that sensitive data such as credit card information, cannot be read or manipulated.
-It also constitutes the identity of an internet page.
+The SSL protocol makes sure that sensitive data, such as credit card information, cannot be read or manipulated.
 Many browsers such as Microsoft Internet Explorer, Firefox, Opera, Chrome and others support SSL.
-SSL is indicated by a lock icon within your browser.
+The use of SSL is indicated by a lock icon somewhere in your browser.
 The position of this icon may vary based on which browser you are using.

-Your personal data is never sold or passed on to anybody by PlagScan or our business associates.
+Your personal data are never sold or passed on to anybody by PlagScan or our business associates.

 - Does it account for collusion?

 - Does PlagScan check for documents other than those on the internet?

 - Which publisher databases are available to PlagScan?